-U of T Libraries student founder-in-residence (SFiR) pilot connects the U of T community with students and recent alumni equipped to address topics such as networking, finding co-founders, mentorship, pitching, public speaking, balancing ventures and school, EDI, and general business advice on a range of topics.
+U of T Libraries student founder-in-residence (SFiR) pilot closed March 3, 2023.
+The pilot sought to connect the U of T community with students and recent alumni equipped to address topics such as networking, finding co-founders, mentorship, pitching, public speaking, balancing ventures and school, EDI, and general business advice on a range of topics.

-Three selected SFiRs each serve a two-month term during the 2022-23 academic year, providing regular virtual office hours to all three campuses, helping their peers develop their ideas.
-In addition, each SFiR will plan a minimum of one event during their tenure to address some aspect of business planning, networking, team building, work-life balance, EDI, pitching/public speaking, or similar topic to be determined.
+Three selected SFiRs each served a two-month term during the 2022-23 academic year, providing regular virtual office hours to all three campuses, helping their peers develop their ideas.
+In addition, each SFiR planned events during their tenure to address some aspect of business planning, networking, team building, work-life balance, EDI, pitching/public speaking, or similar topic to be determined.

 Who can meet with the SFiR?